 This Admissions Policy is used to define the enrollment requirements for individuals who wish to enroll at Advanced Career Institute as a regular student.
 The School must adhere to the U.S. Department of Education, Accrediting Bureau, and the State Agency guidelines.
-Advanced Career Institute is accredited by the Council on Occupational Education and is state licensed by the State of Nevada Department of Motor Vehicles Occupational & Business Licensing Office.
+Advanced Career Institute is accredited by the Council on Occupational Education and is state licensed by the Bureau for Private Postsecondary Education.